Midnighter/r-novice-analysis-viz/_episodes/04-explore-gene-expression.md

 > {: .r}
 {: .challenge}

-To get a nice data frame that we can use for plotting we simply use `merge` with the samples data fram.
+To get a nice data frame that we can use for plotting we simply use `merge` with the samples data frame.

 ~~~